-- In this reading, Rachels and Rachels critique one common account of justification for moral positions and decisions, which they call "Ethical Subjectivism".
+- 1. Suppose you are a CEO, and you believe your company should adopt environmentally sustainable practices.
+Who might you need to convince to cooperate with you on this?
+What are some "good" and some "bad" ways in which you could try to secure their cooperation? - 2.
+In this reading, Rachels and Rachels critique one common account of justification for moral positions and decisions, which they call "Ethical Subjectivism".
 What do Rachels and Rachels say is the "basic thought" (p.
 33) behind Ethical Subjectivism? - 3.
 Rachels and Rachels mainly focus on one popular form of Ethical Subjectivism, which they call "Emotivism".
 How does justification work in Emotivism?
-In other words, how do you get others to agree with your business decisions according to Emotivism? - 4.
+In other words, according to Emotivism, what are the "good" ways in which you can get others to cooperate with your business decisions (like the one from question 1)? - 4.
 Why do Rachels and Rachels believe that both Emotivism and Ethical Subjectivism are flawed? - 5.
 Finally, Rachels and Rachels defend an alternative account of justification by comparing ethical justification to proofs in math and science.
 Rachels and Rachels do not give this theory a name, but I will call it "Ethical Cognitivism".
 How does justification work according to this account?
-That is, how do you get others to agree with your business decisions according to Ethical Cognitivism?
+That is, according to Ethical Cognitivism, what are the "good" ways in which you can get others to cooperate with your business decisions (like the one from question 1)?